Zren/zren.github.io/_posts/2018-04-11-unity-ambiance-integreation-for-the-present-windows-button.markdown

 Basically all I did was:

 1. Grab the ["tasks.svg" from the taskmanger](https://github.com/KDE/plasma-desktop/blob/master/applets/taskmanager/package/contents/ui/Task.qml#L307-L319).
 2. Copy the ["grid" from the default pager](https://github.com/KDE/plasma-desktop/blob/master/applets/pager/package/contents/ui/main.qml#L223).
-I removed the part where it the rectangles use the same aspect ratio as your screen, and removed the "pager.svg" it drew.
+I removed the part where the rectangles use the same aspect ratio as your screen, and removed the "pager.svg" it drew.
 3. Make sure the grid [fit inside the "tasks.svg" padding](https://github.com/KDE/plasma-desktop/blob/master/applets/taskmanager/package/contents/ui/Task.qml#L400-L405).
 4. Drew seperators on the right and bottom of a grid cell, unless it's the last cell in a row/column.
 5. Converted Unity 7's "selected desktop" icon into a svg: